-So, what's all the hype about?
-We’re watching a space race unfold between the world's largest companies and crypto-developers for who will own this revolution.
-The metaverse is no longer a concept only seen in science fiction (think Steven Spielberg's Ready Player One) but a real developing vision of the future.
+So, why all the hype?
+Multinational corporations native to crypto and those beyond are staking a claim in the metaverse for fear of missing out – even JP Morgan, which opened a lounge on the Decetraland protocol.
+The metaverse is no longer a concept only seen in science fiction (think Steven Spielberg's Ready Player One), but a real developing vision of the future.
 In the current technological age, where our digital identity is highly integrated with our real identity, providing a virtual environment for immersion and interaction is now more important than ever.

 Catch up on part 1 of our metaverse deep dive here: The Cyber Big Bang: What is the Metaverse?

-If you take the view that the metaverse will play a large role in our lives, it’s important that the technology behind it is not only secured, but governed by its users.
-This is achieved though consensus mechanisms which allow users to confirm transactions and avoid spending errors, greatly reducing the likelihood of cyber-threats or hacks, thereby protecting the digital assets which will be stored on the virtual environment.
+If you take the view that the metaverse will play a large role in our lives, it’s important that the technology behind it is secure.
+This is achieved through blockchain’s consensus mechanisms that allows users to confirm transactions and avoid spending errors, greatly reducing the likelihood of cyber-threats or hacks, thereby protecting ownership of the digital assets stored in the virtual environment.

-More importantly, blockchain technology will allow the metaverse to be governed by the users, meaning that users will vote on protocol improvement proposals and updates for the benefit of one another.
-This puts the interests of users and the ecosystem at the forefront rather than the interest of some centralised authority such as Facebook whose main incentive is profit.
+More importantly, blockchain technology can facilitate governance of the metaverse by its users, making for a more democratic model.
+In practice users would vote on a change or improvement proposals that would impact the way the metaverse runs.
+This puts the interests of users and the ecosystem at the forefront rather than the interest of some centralised authority, such as Facebook, whose main incentive is profit.
 This point on governance is important as it provides confidence in the longevity of the metaverse, which in turn increases its value and utility.

-Blockchain technology also allows for the tokenisation of digital assets and for their ownership to be publicly verifiable on an immutable distributed ledger.
-In essence, this ensures that transactions of assets are absolute and irreversible, with no party bearing the power of altering a transaction to serve their own interests.
-The blockchain is also the home for NFTs, whose properties spawned the possibility of the metaverse.
-As previously stated, NFTs allow parties to verifiably own digital assets and provide the infrastructure for users to interact within the metaverse.
+Blockchain technology also enables the tokenisation of assets, which subsequently the ownership of can be publicly verified on a distributed ledger (aka a blockchain), which crucially is immutable.
+As a result, t transactions of assets are absolute and irreversible, with no party bearing the power to alter a transaction to serve their own interests.
+Blockchains are also home to NFTs, which the properties of spawned the possibility of the metaverse.
+As previously stated, NFTs allow parties to verifiably own unique digital assets and provide the infrastructure for users to interact within the metaverse.

 Currently, the most notable players in the metaverse include The Sandbox (SAND) and Decentraland (MANA).
-The Sandbox, whose native token SAND and has seen more than 600% gains in the last few months,operates as a community-driven platform where creators can monetise voxel (essentially a 3D pixel whose name comes from ‘volume’ and ‘pixel’) assets and gaming experiences on the blockchain.
+The former, whose native token SAND rallied more than 1000% between October & November 2021,operates as a community-driven platform where users can create, share, and monetize their own gaming experiences and assets.

-The SAND utility token allows players to purchase services, trade in-game, and govern the chain.
-The virtual universe is built on the Ethereum mainnet and consists of over 160,000 ‘LAND’ blocks, which act as digital real-estate that users can populate with assets and/or develop their own games on.
-Multiple LANDs combine to form estates and within the Sandbox multiverse you can visit those estates and play different people’s games, develop, trade, and operate a virtual world governed by other users.
-With the current average value of a LAND plot ranging from $10,000 to $15,000, the total value of LAND on the platform is around $2 billion.
-SAND has over 40 million downloads and over 1 million monthly users.
-In the same time that the SAND token grew from $1 to around $7, the average active users at any one time increased from around 50 to 210.
-This is mainly due to the attraction of the play-to-earn model that The Sandbox employs, garnering the attention of many users.
+The SAND utility token allows players to purchase services, trade in-game and govern the chain.
+The virtual universe is built on the Ethereum blockchain and consists of over 160,000 ‘LAND’ blocks, which are digital real-estate plots that users can populate with assets and/or develop their own games on.
+Multiple LANDs combine to form estates and within the Sandbox multiverse; you can visit those estates and play different people’s games, develop, trade or operate a virtual world governed by other users.
+At the time of writing, he the average value of a LAND plot is around $1,000, although it’s ranged between $10,000 to $15,000 in stronger markets, when the total value of LAND on the platform hovered around $2 billion.
+Similarly, SAND accommodated 1000s of unique active users, however the number has dropped off significantly into the 100s, recently.
+Driving the period of strong performance wasthe play-to-earn model that The Sandbox employs, which was novel in crypto at the time.

-Supporting these projects are platforms like Ultra (UOS), a game publishing platform that supports blockchain games such as The Sandbox, Decentraland, and Gala, and allows users to distribute and re-sell games and items on their secondary marketplace.
+Supporting Metaverse projects are platforms like Ultra (UOS), a game publishing platform that supports blockchain games such as The Sandbox and Decentraland, allowing users to distribute and re-sell games and items on their secondary marketplace.
 With Ultra as the centre of the ecosystem, the platform aims to be the ‘Steam’ equivalent of blockchain games.
 Steam, for context, is the ultimate destination for online game distribution, hosting more than 62 million daily active players with a current valuation of $12 billion.

-The Sandbox and Decentraland are just two of the many players attempting to create the perfect metaverse.
-While both are providing an interesting view on the future of this concept, blockchain natives are not the only organisations looking to enter this area.
-A metaverse land grab is emerging between giants such as Apple, Amazon, and Microsoft, all aiming to capture market share in the metaverse by investing billions in research and development.
-Even companies like Nike and Adidas are preparing for a meta-revolution.
-Both companies have heavily invested in the space with Nike acquiring an NFT studio and Adidas partnering with many NFT producers including the extremely popular Bored Ape Yacht Club.
+While The Sandbox and Decentraland are providing an interesting view on the future of the metaverse, blockchain natives are not the only organisations looking to exist in this area.
+A metaverse land grab played out in 2021 and 2022 between giants such as Apple, Amazon, and Microsoft, which sought to capture market share in the metaverse, by investing significantly.
+Even companies like Nike and Adidas are partaking in the meta-revolution.
+Nike has already acquired an NFT studio and has since launched various projects, while Adidas has worked with established NFT players including the Bored Ape Yacht Club.

 Disclaimer: This assessment does not consider your personal circumstances, and should not be construed as financial, legal or investment advice.
 These thoughts are ours only and should only be taken as educational by the reader.
 Under no circumstances do we make recommendation or assurance towards the views expressed in the blog-post.
 The Company disclaims all duties and liabilities, including liability for negligence, for any loss or damage which is suffered or incurred by any person acting on any information provided.